 It has been a long time since I posted a blog but now is as good a time as any to get back into it.

-If you ever wanted to know more about Goatsbridge Trout Farm and how it all began here in Kilkeny then settle in for few minutes and watch the above video, going right back to the founding of the farm all the way to our present day business.
+If you ever wanted to know more about Goatsbridge Rainbow Trout Farm and how it all began here in Kilkenny, then settle in for few minutes and watch the video.
+It takes us right back to the founding of the farm, all the way to our present day business.

 This is a diary kept my my good friend on his first visit to goatsbridge this October.
 Lets hope we do not lose the magic we have here in Ireland.
 I think we will always have a lot to offer.